pojntfx/bofied/README.md

 ## Overview

-🚧 This project is a work-in-progress!
-The documentation is not complete yet. 🚧

 bofied is a network boot server.
 It provides everything you need to PXE boot a node, from a (proxy)DHCP server for PXE service to a TFTP and HTTP server to serve boot files.

 It enables you to ...